What the Care Quality Commission (CQC) say

 The information provided for the Care Quality Commission relates to the regulated activities and locations that the Trust are registered to provided with the CQC.

-In November 2015 the Care Quality Commission (CQC) carried out a comprehensive inspection of our services across several days.
-The CQC is the regulator of health and social care services in England.
-The comprehensive inspection is part of their routine duties to ensure that providers are meeting essential standards of quality and safety.
+In Autumn 2017 the Care Quality Commission (CQC) carried out an inspection on six of our core services.
+The CQC is the regulator of health and social care services in England and they carry out inspections as part of their routine duties to ensure that providers are meeting essential standards of quality and safety.

 The CQC provide a rating on a four-point scale: outstanding, good, requires improvement or inadequate.